tomalrussell/nismod_teaching_kit/docs/lecture_15/Lecture_15.4.md

----
-title: Mini-Lecture 15.4 -- Nature-based solutions (NbS) underpinning infrastructure systems
+# Mini-Lecture 15.4 -- Nature-based solutions (NbS) underpinning infrastructure systems
-keywords:
--   Green, grey and hybrid infrastructure
--   Ecosystem services and infrastructure services
--   SustainABLE
-authors:
--   Robyn Haggis

----

 This mini-lecture provides an introduction to nature-based solutions (NbS) in the context of infrastructure development, which will be